2018 United States House of Representatives elections in Oregon: District 5

 The 5th district is centered around the state capital, Salem.
 The district stretches from the Central Coast region to the southern Portland suburbs, including Lake Oswego, Wilsonville, and Oregon City.
-The district was highly competitive, with an EVEN PVI.
-The incumbent is Democrat Kurt Schrader, who has represented the district since 2009.
+The district was highly competitive, with an even PVI.
+The incumbent was Democrat Kurt Schrader, who had represented the district since 2009.
 He was re-elected with 53% of the vote in 2016.
 He faced Republican nominee Mark Callahan in the November 2018 general election.